microsoft/CCF/doc/build_apps/js_app_bundle.rst

     `npm <https://www.npmjs.com/>`_, and
     `TypeScript <https://www.typescriptlang.org/>`_.
     CCF provides multiple example apps built with these tools.
-    They involve a `build` step that generates an app bundle suitable for See the following pages for more details:
+    They involve a `build` step that generates an app bundle suitable for CCF.
+    See the following pages for more details:

     .. toctree::